Staff profile

 About

-I am a writer, researcher and teacher.
-I work across fiction and non-fiction, often in collaboration with artists and designers in the creation and publication of books, pamphlets and other things.
-At the University of Derby, I am an Associate Professor of Creative Writing.
+I am a writer and researcher.
+At the University of Derby, I am Professor of Writing and Folklore.
+As a writer, I work across fiction and non-fiction, often in collaboration with artists and designers in the creation and publication of books, pamphlets and other things.
+As a folklorist, I am interested in indigeneity and nationalism.

 Professional interests